 According to our economists, the most exposed countries (in descending order) are Vietnam, Canada, Ireland, Malaysia, Mexico, Thailand, Singapore, Korea, Switzerland, Chile and Israel.
 Asia is the most exposed region – six of the top 10 exposed countries are Asian – as the foreign value-added in China’s exports is reallocated back mostly to other Asian countries.
 The most exposed industries vary widely by country, from textiles, leather & footwear in Vietnam, to motor vehicles & equipment in Canada.

 Our FX strategists expect Northeast Asian FX to underperform on increased protectionism as negative macro and geopolitical risks rise.
 Policymakers may also shift to pro-growth policies including FX flexibility.
 In Southeast Asia, we would expect SGD and MYR to underperform.
 In LatAM, MXN would suffer, while CLP would sway between US and China factors.
 EEMEA would be less affected, with ILS possibly outperforming despite Israel's exposure to the US.

 Click here to view the full report with detailed analyses on export exposure to the US, and the hazards trade protectionism would pose on emerging markets FX.

-Related report – Diverging housing market outlooks: country specific factors will make the difference, April 2018
+Related report – Diverging housing market outlooks: country specific factors will make the difference, which also includes country specific 2018-19 Outlook - April 2018